karolinasuska/BreakoutGame/README.md

 # 🎮 Breakout Game

-Breakout Game is a classic arcade-style game developed in C++ that challenges players to destroy bricks using a ball and paddle.
+Breakout Game is a classic arcade-style game developed in C++ using the SDL2 library, that challenges players to destroy bricks using a ball and paddle.
 The game features dynamic levels with varying brick layouts and colors.

 **🚀 Main Features**:
 - Unique brick arrangements and colors for each level.
 - Different hit requirements for each brick color.
 - Levels are loaded from a .txt file.
-- Player has 3 lives to complete the levels.
+- Player has 4 lives to complete the levels.
 - Interactive and engaging gameplay.

 &nbsp;